mxochicale/decimus/README.md

 2. decimus repository
 ============================

-2.1 bluetooth
+bluetooth
 ---
 bluetooth contains useful information to configure the dongles, linux machine and some commands

-2.2 data
+ data
 ---
 data contains a test directory which has data from the sensor in a cvs file.

-2.3 lib_dependencies
+lib_dependencies
 ---
 testing_libs directory contains several examples to test armadillo and boost libraries.
 It also contains a README.md file for library installation.

-2.4 r-code
+r-code
 ---
 r-code contains R source code to read and plot the data from an csv file.

-2.5 razor_calibration
+razor_calibration
 ---
 razor_calibration contains library dependencies, commands and previous calibration values for the razor sensor.

-2.6 src
+src
 ---
 src contains the source code project files:
 Make Project: main.cpp, Decimus.h, Decimus.cpp, RazorAHRS.h, RazorAHRS.cpp and Makefile.
 Kdevelop Project: CMakeList.txt, src-kproject.kdev4

+src-bare
+---
+It is the most basic project to use the RazorAHRS c++ class.

+src-2imus
+---
+You can connect two RazorAHRS sensors and collect data simultaneously.

+NB.
+I have to do some analysis with the time-delay synchonization when using data from both sensors.

 3. Download